joomdev/Astroid-Framework/README.md

 ![bodytypogarphy](https://raw.githubusercontent.com/hiteshaggarwal/Astroid-Documentation/master/source/images/BodyTypography.png)

 ### Menu Typography
-This section allows to adjust typography settings for the Menu.If inherit selected then property will inherit its value from body typography properties.
+This section allows to adjust typography settings for the Menu.
+If inherit selected then property will inherit its value from body typography properties.

 Option | Default | Description
 ------- | ----------- | -----------